 Creating a mobile barcode is easy.
 Select what kind of barcode you want to create (QR Code or Data Matrix), then type in the web address (URL) or text you want to encode, and watch the mobile barcode being created, instantly.
-When you're finished, give it a title, and then scan, print or save it for personal, non-commercial use.
+When you're finished, give it a title, and then scan, print or save it.

 The following requirements must be followed to ensure your mobile barcode will work effectively:

 Barcode size - Minimum 2cm x 2cm.
 At this size, a barcode can hold up to 60 characters.
 The barcode size increases as data contained within the barcode increases.

 White space surrounding the barcode - for best results, we suggest at least 4mm. of white space around the barcode.
 Need to illustrate this with graphics.